Struggling to find gigs or get paid for gigs that you have already done?

 We are a passionate team that wants to have a real positive impact on the live music industry.
 We want it to be more inclusive, accessible and fair for everyone.
 There was a moment where we had spoken to enough artists and venues to validate that this was a real problem that needed to be fixed.

 We knew that we could make a real impact and help develop young artists into full-blown gigging machines.
 So, in the end, it wasn’t a hard decision at all.

 You guys are in the middle of launching across Australia, once you guys are set up, what’s next?

 We are launching across Australia, but there is still so much work to be done here.
-There are so many venues who don’t even know that live music is the right answer for them, but are starting to understand that it is.
+There are so many venues that don’t even know that live music is the right answer for them but are starting to understand that it is.
 We’re working on unlocking these new spaces to bring more gigs onto the platform.
-So with that being said, we don’t think we will ever be ‘set-up’.
+So with that being said, we don’t think we will ever be ‘set up’.